TechnicalBuildingSystems/OpenSmartHomeData/README.md

 ## Acknowledgements

-The authors gratefully acknowledge the generous support by Ontotext (https://cloud.ontotext.com/) for providing a free in-stance of GraphDB Cloud to host the OSH.
+The authors gratefully acknowledge the generous support by Ontotext (https://cloud.ontotext.com/), which provided a free instance of GraphDB Cloud to host the OSH until 30 July 2019.